hakib/django-admin-lightweight-date-hierarchy/README.rst

 Django Admin date_hierarchy with zero queries
 ----------------------------------------------

-**NOTE**: The functionality provided by this extension is `included as part of Django <https://github.com/django/django/pull/9469>`_ starting at version 2.1.
+**NOTE**: Some of the functionality provided by this extension is `included as part of Django <https://github.com/django/django/pull/9469>`_ starting at version 2.1.

 The built-in `date_hierarchy`_ tag performs a query to find the dates for which there is data.
 On large tables this query can be very expensive.